Primary Navigation Mobile

 What’s it like to drive?

 We were surprised by how well the SQ7 manages its weight.
-You couldn’t call it agile – heck, if you park it too near the school gates, its sheer mass will pull infants into its orbit – but Audi’s adaptive air suspension controls the body with admirable precision.
+You couldn’t call it agile, but Audi’s adaptive air suspension controls the body with admirable precision.

 And it gets better.
 When you’re finished tearing around your local B-roads and start driving with a little more care, the chassis breathes out and relaxes into the road.
 The SQ7’s ride is effortless which, again, is very impressive.
-Most manufacturers (including those from Audi’s Volkswagen Group sister brands) struggle to achieve the same level of refinement with such large alloys and low profile tyres.
+Most manufacturers (including those from Audi’s Volkswagen Group sister brands) struggle to achieve the same level of refinement with such large alloys and low-profile tyres.
+It’s one of the best features of the SQ7.

 What models are available?